-Listed stock market and market section First Section of the Tokyo Stock Exchange

-Fiscal year-end March

-Type of business Wholesale trade

-Number of employees (consolidated) as of the end of the

-number of employees (consolidated) as of the end of the previous fiscal year 1,000 or more

-Net sales (consolidated) for the previous fiscal year

-From ¥100 billion to less than ¥1 trillion

-Number of consolidated subsidiaries as of the end of the
+Listed stock market and market section First Section of the Tokyo Stock Exchange Fiscal year-end March Type of business Wholesale trade Number of employees (consolidated) as of the end of the previous fiscal year 1,000 or more Net sales (consolidated) for the previous fiscal year From ¥100 billion to less than ¥1 trillion Number of consolidated subsidiaries as of the end of the previous fiscal year From 10 to less than 50

-Number of consolidated subsidiaries as of the end of the previous fiscal year

-From 10 to less than 50

-4. Policy on measures to protect minority shareholders in conducting transactions with controlling shareholder

-5. Other special circumstances which may have material impact on corporate governance
+- 4. Policy on measures to protect minority shareholders in conducting transactions with controlling shareholder - 5.
+Other special circumstances which may have material impact on corporate governance